- Federal Pell Grants

 APTS is a New York State campus-based grant program for part-time students enrolled in 3 to 11 credits per semester.
 APTS may be used for tuition only.

-Application: APTS applications are available on-line and in Financial Aid and must be submitted with copies of all applicable New York State Tax Returns.
+Application: APTS applications are available on-line and in Financial Aid and must be submitted to Financial Aid with copies of all applicable New York State Tax Returns.

 First offered in 2017/18, this program provides tuition awards to students attending a SUNY or CUNY college.
-In 2019/20, families with federal adjusted gross income less than $125,000 are eligible to apply.
+In 2022/23, families with federal adjusted gross income less than $125,000 for the 2020 tax year are eligible to apply.